 Derek McFaul, DO and Rebecca Spain, MD, MSPH

 MS is an autoimmune disease that attacks myelin, the insulating cover of cells in the brain and spinal cord.
-Stem cell therapy is an experimental procedure being studied in MS as a way to “reset” the immune system so that it is less likely to attack myelin.
+Stem cell therapy is an experimental procedure being studied in MS to “reset” the immune system so that it is less likely to attack myelin.
 Since the first human studies in 1995, stem cell therapy has shown great potential for preventing MS disease activity, but with risks of serious complications.
 Ongoing studies are trying to determine which people with MS will benefit most from stem cell therapy, and which stem cell therapy methods are safest and most effective.

 Studies of stem cell therapy for MS generally use a type of stem cell therapy called autologous hematopoetic stem cell therapy (aHSCT).
 Autologous means the stem cells used for treatment are taken from the treated person’s own body.
-Hematopoetic stem cells (HSC) are adult stem cells found in bone marrow and blood which are capable of producing all of the cells that make up the blood and immune system.
-The process of autologous hematopoetic stem cell therapy starts with medications that release stem cells from the bone marrow into the blood.
+Hematopoetic stem cells (HSC) are adult stem cells found in bone marrow and blood, and are capable of producing all of the cells that make up the blood and immune system.
+The process of aHSCT starts with medications that release stem cells from the bone marrow into the blood.
 These stem cells are then collected and frozen.
-This is followed by a treatment course of chemotherapy to suppress the remaining immune system.
-Finally, the previously collected stem cells are infused back into the patient’s blood.
+This is followed by a treatment course of high-dose chemotherapy to eradicate the remaining immune system.
+Finally, the previously collected stem cells are infused back into the person’s blood and stimulated to repopulate the person’s immune system “from scratch.”

 Additional Information